Team

 pic Monica Team

-Monica Bernardi is an urban sociologist, Ph.D. in Information Society, Research Fellow at the Milano-Bicocca University, Department of Sociology and Social Research.
+Monica Bernardi is an urban sociologist, Ph.D. in Information Society.
+She is a Research Fellow at the University of Milano-Bicocca, within the Department of Sociology and Social Research.
+Additionally, she collaboratesw with Dimmons on projects for Sharing Cities Action.
 Her main research focus are smart city, sharing city, social innovation, sharing economy and the governance models that favor the creation of a sharing ecosystem in the urban tissue, with a special focus on the role of the public administration.
 During the Ph.D. she deepened the topic of the sharing economy investigating its evolution and features, and she studied the governance model implemented in the creation of a sharing city, analyzing the case of Milan and Seoul.
 Freelancer editor for LabGov/Urban Media Lab on the topic of the sharing economy; member of the “Register of Experts and Operators of the Sharing Economy in Milan”, Municipality of Milan, Milan Sharing City Project; member of the association “MilanoIN.
 Innovare X Includere”, laboratory of public policies.

 @MonyBernardi